 Jiansu Shao obtained an M.D. degree from Shanghai Medical University in Shanghai, China, and completed her medical residency and forensic pathology fellowship at Shanghai Medical School and East China University of Political Science and Law (Shanghai, China).
 Shao underwent professional electron microscopy training as a researcher at the World Health Organization Central institute for Electron Microscopic Research at Nippon Medical School in Tokyo, Japan.
-In 1994, Shao transferred to Washington University School of Medicine, where she worked in the Department of Internal Medicine as a research associate, research scientist, and later instructor.
+In 1994, Shao transferred to Washington University School of Medicine, where she worked in the Internal Medicine department as a research associate, research scientist and later instructor.

-Shao relocated to MD Anderson in 2013.
+Jiansu relocated to MD Anderson in 2013.
 Her research is focused on using PDX models and bioluminescence imaging to study the development of breast cancer metastasis.
 She also uses immunochemical methods to evaluate the functional gene expression of metastasis.

-Jeter-Jones received her B.S. degree in chemistry from Sam Houston State University (Huntsville, TX) and is an alumni of the University of Oklahoma (Norman, OK).
+Sabrina Jeter received her B.S. degree in chemistry from Sam Houston State University (Huntsville, TX) and is an alumni of the University of Oklahoma (Norman, OK).
 She spent 10 years at Lexicon Pharmaceuticals (The Woodlands, TX), investigating novel therapeutic targets for obesity, diabetes, and osteoporosis.

 She joined the Piwnica-Worms Laboratory in June 2014.